 Occasionally your favorite genre and the game you’re working on might intersect, which is a wonderful experience.
 But often that’s not the case, so make sure you play a lot of games, a variety of genres, and deconstruct them as you go.

-If you want to get a job in game design, make video games!
+It's simple: if you want to get a job in game design, make video games!

 If you’re applying for game jobs and you haven’t made any games, the recruiters might question if you’re really that passionate or why you want to get into this industry.